garrettspooner/Econ-Sanctions/README.md

 ###### Research @ Duke University - Nicholas School of the Environment | In collaboration with Morad Bali
 Built upon a Python package ([export_ease](https://pypi.org/project/export-ease/)) that calls JSON RESTful API to gather macroeconomic data, this program offers a streamlined interface through which you can request and analyze vast amounts of macroeconomic data from sources including UN Comtrade, International Monetary Fund (IMF), and World Bank.
 Below is a step-by-step guide detailing effective use of this program.
 ## Setup
+* Configure your RStudio and GitHub accounts to use SSH—if you haven't added your SSH key, or if you don't have an SSH key, follow this setup guide: [SSH-key setup](https://happygitwithr.com/ssh-keys).
 * Clone the repository by clicking on ```Code``` and copying the SSH link.
 * Create a new project within RStudio by clicking on the 3D box in the upper-left corner.
 Click ```Version Control``` and then ```Git```, and then paste the link that you copied.
 * Navigate to the ```src``` folder and open ```Sanctions.qmd```; this is the only file that you'll need to have open in order to run the program (though you may also want to view a csv/xlsx file in the ```data``` folder--you can do this by clicking on said file).